bologer/anycomment.io/readme.txt

 * Minor fixes to CSS for proper alignment of elements
 * Fixed issue when comments were not shown on short page, #275
 * Fixed issue when on some websites, plugin was conflicting with elements based on events from jQuery, #274
+* Fixed issue when facebook URL was longer then 100 chars.
+Now such URLs will be added to user meta, #285

 = 0.0.66 – 26.10.2018 =